Constrained tandem neural network assisted inverse design of metasurfaces for microwave absorption: Inverse Design of Microwave Absorbers

-Based on the trained tandem network, we can now design the EM wave absorber according to our desired spectrum.
-Here we show a specific example in Fig.\ref{FIG4}(a), where we want to design a broadband absorber with a 20dB absorption bandwidth covering the frequency interval 4.5-31.5GHz (see the green dotted line).
-The input response has a trapezoid-like shape (green dotted line):
+Based on the trained neural network, we can now design the EM wave absorber according to a given absorption spectrum.
+Here we show a specific example in Fig. \ref{FIG4}(a), where we want to design a broadband absorber capable of achieving a 20 dB absorption across the frequency range of $4.5$ to $31.5$ GHz.
+Mathematically, the input response has a trapezoid-like shape (the green dashed line):

-In order not to set a man-made barrier that may obstruct the algorithm to get a better result, we set $R_0$=23dB, $f_1$=2GHz, $f_2$=5GHz, $f_3$=30GHz, $f_4$=40GHz.
-We input the trapezoid spectrum into the tandem network.
-The intermediate layer output gives the design parameters, as shown in the 4th column of Table. \ref{TABLE1} The red line is the absorption spectra of this designed structure calculated using the analytical method while the black open dots are the absorption calculated using COMSOL.
-These results show that absorber we designed has absorption characteristics that matches well with the desired absorption spectra, which is shown as the green dashed line.
-In particular, the absorber has a 20dB reflection reduction covering the frequency interval 4.5-31.5GHz.
-We also calculated the minimum absorber thickness corresponding to our desired spectrum as required by causality, which is found to be 11.196mm.
-The thickness of our design is 11.84 mm, only 5.8\% thicker than the causality limit.
+Here we set $C_0=21$ dB, $f_1=1.3$ GHz, $f_2=5$ GHz, $f_3=30$ GHz, $f_4=40$ GHz.
+Notice that we provide the desired spectrum using reflection coefficients.
+We input the desired spectrum into the trained tandem network.
+The intermediate layer output gives the design parameters, as shown in the 4th column of Table. \ref{table1}.
+In Fig. \ref{FIG4}, the desired absorption spectra, as specified mathematically by Eq.
+(5), is shown as the green dashed line.
+The red line in Fig. \ref{FIG4} is the absorption spectra of this designed structure calculated the analytical method while the black open dots are the absorption calculated for the same structure using full wave computation (using the package COMSOL).

+These results show that absorber we designed has absorption characteristics that match well with the required absorption spectra, which is shown as the green dashed line.
+In particular, the absorber has a $20$ dB reflection reduction covering the frequency interval $4.5$ to $31.5$ GHz.
+We also calculated the minimum absorber thickness corresponding to our desired spectrum as required by causality, which is found to be $12.339$ mm.
+The thickness of our design is $12.552$ mm, only 1.7\% thicker than the causality limit.
+For comparison, the ordinary TNN gives a 5.3\% thicker design(shown in the 5th column of Table. \ref{table1}).
+More designs featuring various response spectra are included in the supplementary materials to illustrate the versatility of our network.
 We should also note that the design parameters are experimentally realizable.
-The required value of $\epsilon_C$ can be realized by various plastics like PVC and PET and the ITO films can serve as the resistive square patches.\cite{ITO}
+The required value of $\epsilon_C$ can be realized by various plastics like PVC and PET and the ITO films can serve as the resistive square patches\cite{ITO}.

-Figure \ref{FIG4}(b) shows that the network can give the design parameters for other types of absorption response.
-We input a pre-specified “W” shape spectrum (with two resonances centered at 7.5GHz and 28.5GHz) to the network.
-The design result and corresponding design parameters are shown in Fig.\ref{FIG4}(b) and the 5th column of Table. \ref{TABLE1}.
-Our network gives a design that satisfies the required absorption characteristics.